Debbie Field (Postdoctoral Fellow)

 Elham Esfandiari (PhD Candidate)

 Elham Esfandiari is a PhD student in Rehabilitation Sciences at the University of British Columbia under the supervision of Dr. Bill Miller.
 Her educational and clinical background is in prosthetics and orthotics.
-Her research will focus on the effect of an mHealth approach to promote self-management after total knee arthroplasty.
+Her research will focus on the effect of an mHealth (mobile health) approach to promote self-management after lower limb amputation.

 Dolapo Owonuwa (Masters Student)

 Dolapo is a MSc student in Rehabilitation Sciences at the University of British Columbia, supervised by Dr. Bill Miller.
 Her research background is in ergonomics; and her educational and clinical background are in physiotherapy.
 She intends to explore the use of manual lever-propelled wheelchairs as a viable means of optimizing mobility in geriatric populations.